Worker Share Program

 If you choose option 2 or 3, you will need to work the hours needed to earn that box.
 It’s wise to plan to be at the farm a little longer than your usual 4-hour shift in order to bank or make up hours.
 You may also come and work on the farm outside of your usual Worker Share shift to bank or make up hours.
 Chuck and I have plenty of jobs that need doing around the farm.

-Once you start as a Worker Share, your hours will be credited towards the cost of your Family Share.
-Terry coverts your hours into dollars at the rate of $8/hour.
-Each credit corresponds to the date those hours were worked.
-By the time our season ends, your Share should be paid for.
+Once you start as a Worker Share, your hours will be tracked to achieve the goal of 72 hours, paying the cost of your Family Share.
+Every 4 hours equals 1 Family Share.
+By the time we deliver the last CSA box, or work the last farmer's market of the season, your Share should be paid for.
 It takes approximately 72 hours to work off a Family Share.
 (Worker Shares who pick their boxes up at our farm do not qualify for a discount.)

-If you work more than the 72 hours required, you can use your credit to purchase extra vegetables, a Winter Storage Box, or use it towards next year's Share.
+If you work more than the 72 hours required, you can use your credit to purchase extra vegetables, a Winter Storage Box, towards next year's Share, or we will pay you at the rate of $8.75/hour.

 If you find you are not able to work off the cost of your Family Share by the end of the season, you simply pay the remainder.
-If you start as a Worker Share and find you must stop, but wish to continue receiving weekly boxes, you pay for the balance of the season.
-If you have to stop because you suddenly get offered the job of a lifetime in Vienna, we'll cancel your membership.
-(Think of us when you're sipping kaffee and eating Sachertorte in a sidewalk cafe.)
+If you start as a Worker Share and find you must stop, but wish to continue receiving weekly boxes, we'll credit you for the boxes you've worked off, then you can pay for the balance of the season.
+If you have to stop and no longer want to receive a box, we'll cancel your membership, add up the hours you've worked and figure out whether you owe us or we owe you.

 Although we love children and animals, please make other arrangements for them when you’re at work on the farm.